sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 ---

+## What About JMeter And Project Loom?!

+* JMeter implements an **Open Workload Model** by starting more JVM threads
+* **JVM threads** are expensive in terms of memory and context switching
+* Project Loom provides **Virtual Threads** implemented in JDK 21
+* The **JMeter Loom Project** promises much lower memory consumption and better scaling of JMeter

+^ JVM thread takes at least 1 MB of memory.
+JMeter & Loom is an improvement but not a quantum leap.

+---

 ## Help Me - I Only Want To Test A Single URL!?

 * JMeter and Gatling have a steep learning curve